Through positive beliefs in families, while offering consistent support, we provide opportunities for youth and family wellness and empowerment.

-MOMs Group: Tulalip Tribes MOMs (Making Opportunities for Moms) Group is a community support group that meets every Tuesday from 11am-1pm.
+MOMs Group: Tulalip Tribes MOMs (Making Opportunities for Moms) Group is a community support group that meets every Tuesday at 11am.
 This weekly group is for women raising Tulalip or other Native children.
-It gives moms an opportunity to laugh, learn, and share a meal together.
+It gives moms an opportunity to laugh and learn.
 Moms are able to earn baby bucks each week to purchase essential items for baby and family at MOMs Group store, held quarterly.
 Each week an educational topic is presented, chosen according to the needs and wants of the participants.

-Family Preservation Program: This department provides Family Preservation Services, Promoting First Relationships and Triple P. The service is usually 3-4 months but can end early if agreed upon goals are completed.
-Promoting First Relationships and Triple P are proven programs that have specific goals in mind and have a structured agenda for weekly appointments.
+Family Preservation Program: This department provides Family Preservation Services, Incredible Years (In Home), Promoting First Relationships, SafeCare and Triple P. The service is usually 3-4 months but can end early if agreed upon goals are completed.
+Each family will have goals and a structured agenda for weekly appointments.
 This is an In-Home Contract between The Tulalip Tribes and DSHS/DCYF.
 All referrals come from beda?chelh or the state CPS/Child Welfare Programs.
+The support services provided by these programs include:

 Crisis management and intervention, including after hours and weekends as needed